MUST-Deep-Learning/KnowIt/result_structure.md

     See ``KnowIt.default_archs.arch_how_to.md`` for the details on how an architecture script can be constructed and imported.

 ### \<custom_datasets\>
-    If a new dataset is imported using the created KnowIt object it will be stored in this directory as a dataset pickle.
+    If a new dataset is imported using the created KnowIt object it will be stored in this directory as a pickle containing meta data and a partitioned parquet directory containing actual data.
-    Each dataset pickle contains a dictionary with the following entries:
+    Each dataset meta pickle contains a dictionary with the following entries:
         - name : str
         - components : list
         - time_delta : timedelta
+        - instances_names : dict
-        - instances : list
+        - data_structure : dict
         - base_nan_filler : str
         - nan_filled_components : list
         - the_data : dict

-    This dictionary represents a base dataset in KnowIt.
+    This dictionary and its accompanying partitioned parquet directory represents a base dataset in KnowIt.
     See ``KnowIt.data.base_dataset.py`` for details about what it contains.

 ### \<models\>